 In the early 1990’s when Sue Byrne’s daughter, Andrea, was diagnosed with lymphangioleiomyomatosis, better known as LAM, she immediately turned to medical literature for information and answers.
 She found practically nothing – no scientific studies, no resources, no support group and basically no hope.
 That day, Sue began her new life mission: to save her daughter's life.
-Together with a young pulmonologist from the University of Cincinnati, Francis McCormack, MD, Sue established The LAM Foundation in 1995.
+Together with a young pulmonologist from the University of Cincinnati, Francis McCormack, MD, Sue, and Fran established The LAM Foundation in 1995.

 Since then, The LAM Foundation has become the driving force with a mission to find effective treatments, and ultimately a cure, for LAM.
 Sue focused initially on finding and educating women with LAM.
 The Foundation brought researchers and patients together at annual conferences to share information and develop a research agenda for the disease, beginning with basic science studies to determine the molecular basis of the disease.
 Foundation members successfully lobbied Congress and the National Heart, Lung and Blood Institute (NHLBI) to develop an NIH intramural program for LAM and a National LAM registry, including a tissue bank.
 Following studies funded by the LAM Foundation and the NHLBI that established the natural history and identified a drug target, the network of researchers and patients prepared together to conduct clinical trials.